 Shop for last-minute yet highly original and authentic souvenirs

-As your last chance for shopping, the airport is an ideal place to purchase souvenirs for friends and family without having to lug them around for the rest of your trip.
+The airport is an ideal place to purchase souvenirs for friends and family without having to carry them around for the rest of your trip.
 All three of Japan's major international airports offer numerous options for those in search of suitable souvenirs, luxury gifts and general goods.

 Narita International Airport